 Television Presenter, Channel 7

 Liz grew up in Sunshine Beach, Noosa, where her love of surfing was rewarded with a sponsorship from Billabong.
 She competed across Australia and Internationally for many of her teenage years.
-Now at 28, Liz has spent the past six years working For Channel Seven, since completing a Degree in Communications and Journalism at Griffith University on the Gold Coast.
+Now in her 30’s, Liz has spent the last decade working For Channel Seven, since completing a Degree in Communications and Journalism at Griffith University on the Gold Coast.

 Fresh out of university Liz competed in the reality television series The Mole, carrying out extreme mental and physical challenges, and beating twelve other contestants.
 It was near the end of the series that Liz made a promise to her Grandmother to play her part in the search for a cure for Parkinson’s.